donavon/react-extended-render/README.md

 ```js
 import React, { Component } from 'react';
 ```
-The all you have to do is change it to this:
+Then all you have to do is change it to this:
 ```js
 import React from 'react';
 import Component from 'react-extended-render';